deltachat/chatmail/www/src/info.md

 ## More information

+`nine.testrun.org` provides a low-maintenance, resource efficient and interoperable e-mail service for everyone.
+What's behind a `chatmail` is effectively a normal e-mail address just like any other but optimized for the usage in chats, especially DeltaChat.

 ### Choosing a chatmail address instead of using a random one

 In the Delta Chat account setup